We’ve all had that early romantic relationship where we realize something about the other person is not sitting well with us.

 - Have little aspiration for the future, revealing that the relationship is going nowhere?

-Whether the relationship is short-term or long-term, life-threatening issues like physical or emotional abuse and substance abuse should always be deal-breakers.
+Whether the relationship is short-term or long-term, life-threatening issues should always be deal-breakers.

 Many common relationship deal-breakers seem like no-brainers and shouldn’t deserve compromise.